THE HISTORY OF THE INCLINE VILLAGE-CRYSTAL BAY TOWNSHIP

 In September 2019, the Court initiated the first-in-state, fully virtual calendar allowing defendants to appear for traffic court arraignments using video conferencing.
 Due to the COVID Pandemic, in March 2020, the Court converted all its calendars into virtual proceedings to allow all parties to continue their interactions with the Court.
 For the first several months of the Pandemic, Incline Justice Court was the only Court in the State of Nevada holding full calendars (other than those matters requiring in person proceedings).
 On July 1, 2021, the Court opened the Court facility to the public and began holding hybrid calendars allowing litigants to appear either in person or virtually, at their discretion.
 The Court continues to hold these hybrid calendars.

 In June 2021, the Court received a courtesy copy of a letter from the landlord at the CenterPoint building wherein she informed the County that she would not be entering into negotiations into a long-term lease leaving the existing lease to expire on September 30, 2021.
 In light of the acknowledged efforts necessary to find another location, she did agree to a new one-year lease to allow the Court to relocate.
 With much effort, the Community and the Court were able to convince the County that, at a minimum, the new lease would allow the County, with Court and Community involvement, to determine the future of the Court.
 In an “open mike” moment, Chairman Bob Lucey, was heard to oppose the inclusion of the new lease on an Agenda until he had an opportunity to talk to one of the Reno Justice Court judges.
 Regrettably, neither Chairman Lucey nor any other County Commissioner (except for local Commissioner, Alexis Hill) had felt compelled to speak to Court staff about Court operations or the Community about its need for a Court.
 Apparently though, it was important for Chairman Lucey to seek guidance from a judge from another court about the Incline Village-Crystal Bay Justice Court’s operations.
-Perhaps not coincidentally, this judge was the same person who attempted to eliminate the Court in 2017.
+Perhaps not coincidentally, this judge was the same person who attempted to eliminate the Court in 2017 and sought to merge Reno Municipal Court into Reno Justice Court in 2014.
 Ultimately, the new lease was extended and, thanks to the efforts of Commissioner Alexis Hill, the Court has current plans to move to the old library (where the County Building Department, Assessor and Clerk had been located until they left in approximately 2012).

 Incline Village Constable